 Only normal weight patients were involved in this study to guard against cachexia or muscle wasting.
 Fasting faces the challenge of going against nutritional guidelines in cancer therapy that are deeply entrenched.
 And patient compliance in this study was problematic, indicating that patients may need to be followed carefully or supported by a dietician in future larger mult-site studies still in the planning stage.

-For now, this cutting edge pilot trial suggests that for certain cancers at least new nutritional, and even steroid administration options, could be on the horizon.
+For now, this pilot trial suggests that (for certain cancers) new nutritional as well as steroid administration options, could be on the horizon.